icure/icure-kotlin-sdk/docs/DeviceApi.md

  - **Content-Type**: Not defined
  - **Accept**: */*

-<a name="getDeviceHcPartyKeysForDelegate"></a>
+<a name="getDeviceAesExchangeKeysForDelegate"></a>
-# **getDeviceHcPartyKeysForDelegate**
+# **getDeviceAesExchangeKeysForDelegate**
-> kotlin.collections.Map&lt;kotlin.String, kotlin.String&gt; getDeviceHcPartyKeysForDelegate(deviceId)
+> kotlin.collections.Map&lt;kotlin.String, kotlin.collections.List&lt;kotlin.String&gt;&gt; getDeviceAesExchangeKeysForDelegate(deviceId)

-Get the HcParty encrypted AES keys indexed by owner
+Get the HcParty encrypted AES keys indexed by owner.

-(key, value) of the map is as follows: (ID of the owner of the encrypted AES key, encrypted AES key)
+(key, value) of the map is as follows: (ID of the owner of the encrypted AES key, encrypted AES keys)

 ### Example
 ```kotlin